CiciRose/matplotlib-challenge/README.md

 ## Contents
 - Provided by the module:
-  - pymaceuticals_starter (finished code is also in this file)
+  - pymaceuticals_starter.inpynb (finished code is also in this file)
-  - data/Mouse_metadata
+  - data/Mouse_metadata.csv
-  - data/Study_results
+  - data/Study_results.csv

 ## Analysis
 - A total of 248 mice were tested and the ratio of male to female was fairly split at 51% and 49% respectively